 NOTE: You can only give SSH access permissions and access the interactive worker via the command-line client.
 Download and install it if you have not done so already.

 If you haven't already, you will need to configure your account to allow use of SSH connections using

 dx ssh_config.
 For more information on configuring your account and connecting to jobs, click here.

-To run the workstation app and SSH into the terminal, navigate to the project you would like to work in.
+To run the Cloud Workstation App and SSH into the terminal, navigate to the project you would like to work in.
 You will need CONTRIBUTE or ADMINISTER access to run the app in that project.

 $ dx select "my-working-project"

 dx command shown in the code block below.
 The

 --ssh flag will automatically configure the job to allow SSH access and connect to it after launching.
 This applet takes as input a maximum session length (in minutes).